-Up to 254 user groups can be created in the Dominion KX II.
+Up to 254 user groups can be created in the KX II.
+Up to 254 user groups can be created in the KX II.

 User Group List

 User groups are used with local and remote authentication (via RADIUS or LDAP/LDAPS).
 It is a good idea to define user groups before creating individual users since, when you add a user, you must assign that user to an existing user group.